 No person in a residence district shall make a U-turn when any other vehicle is approaching from either direction within 200 feet, except at an intersection when the approaching vehicle is controlled by an official traffic control device.
 (Cal.
 Veh.
 Code section 22103.)

 This law allows you to make a U-turn anywhere in a residential area, as long as there are no other cars approaching yours within 200 feet.
-However, this 200 feet rule does not apply at an intersection controlled by a stop light or stop sign.
-According to VC § 515, a residential district is one in which there are at least 16 homes or businesses within a quarter mile (13 homes or businesses if only on one side of the road).
-If you got a ticket for violating VC § 22130 and you can show that the area was not a residential district, that no cars within 200 feet were approaching, or that you made the U-turn at an intersection controlled by a stop sign or stop light, you may be able to fight your ticket.
+However, this 200-foot rule does not apply at an intersection controlled by a stop light or stop sign.
+According to Cal.
+Veh.
+Code section 515, a residential district is one in which there are a certain minimum number of homes or businesses within a strictly-defined distance.

-Here’s an interesting fact: Taking a left into a driveway, backing out, and then driving in the opposite direction does not count as a U-turn.
-This was decided in the California Supreme Court case People v.
+Finally, here's an interesting fact: Taking a left into a driveway, backing out, and then driving in the opposite direction is not considered a U-turn in California, according to the state's highest court in People v.
 McGuire (1978).

-Learn more about Fighting Your Traffic Tickets or DUI Laws & Penalties on Nolo.com.
 For in depth information about how to fight your ticket, read Fight Your Ticket & Win in California, by David W. Brown (Nolo) and check out the Fighting Your Ticket section of our companion website, DrivingLaws.org.